-For more information about configuring specific IdP’s, refer to the following Knowledge Base articles:
+For more information about configuring specific IdP’s, see the following documentation:

 The following features can be enabled through the SAML Configuration dialog (You must have Admin permissions to see the SAML Configuration dialog).

-With Just-in-Time provisioning, a user is created within Datadog the first time they try to log in.
+With JIT provisioning, a user is created within Datadog the first time they try to log in.
 This eliminates the need for administrators to manually create user accounts one at a time.
 The invitation email is not sent in this case.

 Some organizations might not want to invite all of their users to Datadog.
 If you would like to make changes to how SAML works for your account, contact Datadog support.
 It is up to the organization to configure their IdP to not send assertions to Datadog if they don’t want a particular user to access Datadog.

-Administrators can set the default role for new Just-in-Time users.
+Administrators can set the default role for new JIT users.
 The default role is Standard, but you can choose to add new JIT users as Read-Only or even Administrators.

 When the Datadog URL is loaded, the browser is redirected to the customer IdP where the user enters their credentials, then the IdP redirects back to Datadog.
 Some IdPs have the ability to send an assertion directly to Datadog without first getting an AuthnRequest (IdP Initiated Login).

 After enabling the IdP Initiated Login feature (and waiting for caches to clear), you need to get a new version of the SP Metadata.
 Your new SP Metadata contains a different, organization-specific AssertionConsumerService endpoint to send assertions to.

 If you do not use the updated SP Metadata, Datadog is not able to associate the assertion with your organization and displays an error page with a message that the SAML response is missing the “InResponseTo” attribute.